 War on Weakness is one of the top schedulers on Hypefury for a reason

 Well, the funny thing is, I didn’t actually plan for it to be this way.
-The reason I got Hypefury was because… I mean, I needed to schedule tweets.
+The reason I got Hypefury was that… I mean, I needed to schedule tweets.
 But the feature that got me interested in Hypefury was the Evergreen function.

-What happened was after a couple weeks of using Hypefury, I started to enjoy scheduling my tweets more than writing tweets live directly through the Twitter platform.
+What happened was after a couple of weeks of using Hypefury, I started to enjoy scheduling my tweets more than writing tweets live directly through the Twitter platform.

 Some people are actually against this.
 They don’t like the idea that people plan their tweets.
 In my case I like to have the tweet writing part separate from the commenting, commentating, and every other use of Twitter because when I’m on the timeline, it’s very hard for me to focus on creating because I’m reading tweets, I’m engaging with people, I’m in the DMs.
 I’m kind of jumping all over the place.

 Whereas when I write tweets, my mind is in a different place.
 I’m in a creative space and I don’t like to muddle that with other forms of thinking.